 Before you meet with the solicitor for will-making advice, it is a good idea to think about:

-- What kind of gifts you want to leave the people and charities you care about – pecuniary or residuary legacies.
+- What kind of gifts you want to leave the people and charities you care about.

 The executors of your will are the people who administer your estate when you are gone.
 They tell the beneficiaries about their gifts, and settle any debts you owe.
 They also deal with Her Majesty’s Revenue and Customs (HMRC) in the UK and/or the Office of the Revenue Commissioners in Ireland if necessary.

-You need to be able to trust them, and they need to be prepared to take on this responsibility.
+You need to choose some people you trust, and they need to be prepared to take on this important responsibility.

-You can name a family member (including someone benefiting from your will), or a friend.
+You can name a family member, or a friend (including someone benefiting from your will).

 Alternatively, you can use a professional like an accountant or solicitor (who will normally require payment from your estate).
-Or, if you prefer, a combination of relatives, friends and professionals.
+Or, if you prefer, any combination of relatives, friends and professionals.

 Residuary gifts are made from whatever is left over once gifts of money and specific items have been distributed.
-You can give the whole of the residue to a person or a charity like St John’s Hospice, or a portion of it.
+You can give the whole of the residue to a person or a charity like St John’s Hospice, or divide it as you wish.

 Pecuniary gifts are specified sums of money.